GipSy65/logger/README.md

 The collected data is saved in a CSV format for research and analysis purposes.

 ## Features
-- Collects yaw, pitch, and roll sensor data.
+- Collects yaw, pitch, and roll sensor data with alighned IMU timestamp.
-- Captures device's current latitude, longitude, and altitude.
+- Captures device's current latitude, longitude.
-- Records Vehicle CAN data.
+- Records Vehicle CAN data and update in the csv.
-- Saves all collected data into a CSV file with timestamps.
+- Saves all collected data into a CSV file.
 - Easy-to-use interface for starting/stopping data collection.

 ## Requirements